kubedb/cli/docs/guides/mongodb/clustering/replicaset.md

   - `name` denotes the name of mongodb replicaset.
   - `KeyFileSecret` (optional) is a secret name that contains keyfile (a random string)against `key.txt` key.
 Each mongod instances in the replica set uses the contents of the keyfile as the shared password for authenticating other members in the deployment.
 Only mongod instances with the correct keyfile can join the replica set. _User can provide the `KeyFileSecret` by creating a secret with key `key.txt`.
 See [here](https://docs.mongodb.com/manual/tutorial/enforce-keyfile-access-control-in-existing-replica-set/#create-a-keyfile) to create the string for `KeyFileSecret`._ If `KeyFileSecret` is not given, KubeDB operator will generate a `KeyFileSecret` itself.
 - `spec.replicas` denotes the number of members in `rs0` mongodb replicaset.
 - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
 This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this storage configuration.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
-Since release 0.8.0, a storage spec is required for MongoDB.

 KubeDB operator watches for `MongoDB` objects using Kubernetes api.
 When a `MongoDB` object is created, KubeDB operator will create a new StatefulSet and a ClusterIP Service with the matching MongoDB object name.
 KubeDB operator will also create a governing service for StatefulSets with the name `<mongodb-name>-gvr`.
 No MongoDB specific RBAC permission is required in [RBAC enabled clusters](/docs/setup/install.md#using-yaml).